JOIN THE TEAM!

 Follow us @tischnewtheatre for the latest updates.

-FIRST WAVE ROLLING APPLICATION* DEADLINE: SUNDAY, JUNE 22ND AT 11:59 PM EST
+SECOND WAVE ROLLING APPLICATION* DEADLINE: Sunday, September 7th at 11:59 PM EST

 We will be accepting applications in two waves, filling all possible roles in the first wave and continuing to fill roles as needed in this second wave of applications.